relay-dev/fluent-commander/README.md

 ### Database Commander Factory

-If your application needs to connect to multiple different databases, you can create instances of IDatabaseCommanders with specific database connection strings.
+If your application needs to connect to multiple databases, you can create instances of IDatabaseCommanders with specific database connection strings.
 Specify the connection strings in the appsettings.json file, inject an instance of IDatabaseCommanderFactory, and reference the connection string name when calling IDatabaseCommanderFactory.Create().

 ```c#
 using FluentCommander;